helium/HIP/0101-increase-poc-reward-points-for-wifi.md

 [HIP85](https://github.com/helium/HIP/blob/main/0085-mobile-hex-coverage-limit.md) changed the limit of outdoor radios eligible for PoC rewards from 5 to 3, and introduced ranking multiplier.

 [HIP 93](https://github.com/helium/HIP/blob/main/0093-addition-of-wifi-aps-to-mobile-subdao.md) introduced the addition of Wi-Fi Access Points and certain limitations.

-## Summary

-This Helium Improvement Proposal (HIP) suggests increasing Proof-of-Coverage (PoC) rewards for Wi-Fi Indoor and Outdoor Hotspots to accelerate rollout of Wi-Fi.

 ## Motivation